mashumafi/nylon/README.md

 2. `timed_resume`
 3. `print_wait`

-Silk will always convert the instance passed into it's constructor into a `WeakRef`/`WeakCallable` which will automatically destroy the job if the object ever gets freed.
+Passing a `WeakRef` into the contructor or `Silk` will create a `WeakCallable` and will automatically destroy the Nylon job when the instance is freed.
+Every other instance type will be handled normally.